jongmartinez/Wilson_XSS/README.md

  <img src="images/logo.png" height="200"><br/>
 A powerful XSS scanner made in python 3.7

-<h2>Note: This tool is not mine, i only modified and added new lines for supporting a payload list as input.
+<h2>Note: This tool is not mine, i only modified and added new lines for supporting a payload list as input and to loop for each payload.
 Be sure to place a "xss_payload_list.txt" file with your custom payloads.</h2>
 </p>